Reading Time: 10 minutes

 The staff and other people and animals residing near the steel plant can inhale dust emissions from the steel industry.
 Hence, dust collection systems are crucial for this industry because they help prevent harmful dust from escaping into the atmosphere.

-Role of Dust Collection Systems
+What is the Role of Dust Collection Systems?

-Why Dust Collection Systems Are Crucial for the Steel Industry? | The Enterprise World
+Dust Collection Systems in Steel Industry for Cleaner Operations | The Enterprise World

 Dust collection systems are an integral part of any steel mill, and they’re used to collect dust from the workplace.
 Their importance is twofold.
 Firstly, they help protect workers in the steel industry from breathing in harmful particles.
 Secondly, they can be used to comply with regulations.